Dushyant Chautala: Early life and education

-Dushyant Chautala was born in Daroli, Hisar District, Haryana, on 3 April 1988 to Ajay Chautala and Naina Singh Chautala.
-He is the grandson of Om Prakash Chautala and the great grandson of former Deputy Prime Minister Chaudhary Devi Lal.
-He has a younger brother, Digvijay Chautala.
-He comes from one of the political dynasties of Haryana and his family belongs to the Jat community.
+Dushyant Chautala was born in the village of Daroli, Hisar, Haryana, on 3 April 1988 to Ajay Chautala and Naina Singh Chautala.
+He is the grandson of Om Prakash Chautala and the great grandson of former Deputy Prime Minister of India, Devi Lal.
+He is also the nephew of the Indian National Lok Dal leader, Abhay Singh Chautala.
+He comes from one of the most prominent Jat political dynasties of Haryana, and has a younger brother, Digvijay Chautala, who is also a politician.

 Dushyant Chautala completed his initial schooling from St. Mary School, Hisar and The Lawrence School, Sanawar, Himachal Pradesh.
-He completed his B.Sc., (Business Administration) (Management), from California State University, Bakersfield, California, USA.
+He completed his Bachelors in Business Administration and Management from California State University, Bakersfield, California.
 He has done 'Masters of Law' from National Law University, Delhi.
 He married Meghna Chautala on 18 April 2017.

 Political career

+Indian National Lok Dal

+Dushyant Chautala's political career started under the Indian National Lok Dal, under the leadership of his grandfather, Om Prakash Chautala.